 Fast forward to 2016 and I now have a family of my own.
 Whilst our traditions differ slightly, we still try to ensure that we try to spend as much time together as possible.
 With the long hours that my husband works this is pretty much impossible during the week.
 Thus, m

-When I read of a survey that had been conducted amongst Liverpool families it found that Liverpudlians miss out on quality time together as modern day life takes over – I wasn’t the slightest bit surprised.
+When I read of a survey that had been conducted amongst Liverpool families.
+Results found that Liverpudlians miss out on quality time together as modern day life takes over.
+I wasn’t the slightest bit surprised.
 Life has changed over the last 10 years.
 There are more remote work pressures, more stress and, of course, there is social media, which allows us to keep in touch without actually seeing each other and having that ever important face to face contact.